Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Coming home I was fairly well traumatized by some of my experiences.
 I was young, but I was more than proud, more than confident.
 I felt ten feet tall and bullet proof.
 I owe everything I have, everything I have become to Outward Bound and for that I thank them, my instructors and my peers out there, who I still keep in touch with to this day.
 Outward Bound is certainly not for the weak at heart and I mean that too.
 If however you think you can hack it and your bull headed, I would encourage you from the bottom of my heart to take a leap of faith, give it all you got, it will change your life forever!!
 Don't give up either, or you might end up like some of the sorry wimps on here.
 This is coming from someone with military experience by the way (after outward bound).

-Outward Bound Company Profile
+Outward Bound Company Information

 - Company Name: